Manufacture

 In brief

-• A significant majority (80%) of component manufacturers plan to improve their level of automation by the end of this decade.
+• A majority of component manufacturers (80%) plan to improve their level of automation by the end of this decade.

 In the world of component manufacturing, the drive toward automation and digitalization is transforming how companies operate.
 But what does this shift really look like, and how can manufacturers harness it to stay competitive?

-In a recent study, Sandvik Manufacturing Solutions, in collaboration with EY-Parthenon teams, surveyed 341 component manufacturers across North America and Europe to explore their largest challenges and their journey toward automation.
+In a recent study, Sandvik Manufacturing Solutions, in collaboration with EY-Parthenon teams, surveyed 341 component manufacturers across North America and Europe to explore their largest challenges, their journey toward automation and their preferences for manufacturing software.

 The study explored the automation journey and key challenges faced by component manufacturers, utilizing a framework adapted from autonomous driving to assess and advance manufacturing maturity.
-This approach enables manufacturers to recognize their current position and strategize their next steps, as outlined in the first report derived from the study.
+This approach enables a deeper understanding of the current manufacturing landscape, allowing for strategic insights into the next steps, as outlined in the first report derived from the study.

 As we present these findings, we invite you to consider the broader narrative of automation in manufacturing.
 From the details of the shop floor to the decisions in the boardroom, these reports offer a window into the ongoing evolution of an industry at the crossroads of gradual automation improvements and disruptive technology change.